What Size Sweatpants Should I Get? Sweatpants Sizing Guide

 How do you ask?
 We hear many people complaining about sweatpants shrinking after only a few washes or stretching out so much that they’re too loose to be worn.
 These things can make it confusing to find the right size, so follow these tips to get the best fit.

-How do I know my size and What Size Should I Get?
+How do I know my size, and What Size Should I Get?

 Never eyeball your size when shopping for any type of clothing.
 Of course, knowing your measurements will ensure that you pick your proper size.
-This is also the only way you can make sure that you are not wasting time and money for returns when you get the wrong size from shopping blindly at an online store.
+This is also the only way you can make sure that you are not wasting time and money on returns when you get the wrong size from shopping blindly at an online store.

 Here is how to take proper measurements: